hotgeart/accessibility/README.md

 ## Slideshow/Slider

-No solution at the moment
+No solution at the moment.